fluxcd/helm-controller/docs/spec/v2alpha1/helmreleases.md

 ## Enabling Helm rollback actions

-From time to time an Helm upgrade made by the helm-controller may fail, automatically recovering from this via a Helm rollback action is possible by enabling rollbacks for the `HelmRelease`.
+From time to time a Helm upgrade made by the helm-controller may fail, automatically recovering from this via a Helm rollback action is possible by enabling rollbacks for the `HelmRelease`.

 ```yaml